-Posted On: October 14, 2016 Author: Dr. Stuart Linder Posted In: Areolar Reduction
+Posted On: October 14, 2016 Author: The Office of Dr. Stuart Linder Posted In: Areolar Reduction

 Patients who undergo both formal mastopexies as well as breast reduction procedures usually will have a reduction in the areolar size.
 In general, areolas are made between 3.8 and 4.4 cm in size.
 I prefer to make them approximately 4.2 cm or 42 mm.